There are four electrical licence types:

 - Interstate and overseas applicants will need to provide a passport size photo certified by a Commissioner for Declarations or a Justice of the Peace (JP).

-- Scan and save (computer or storage device like a USB) a digital copy of your OTSR assessment and evidence of enrolment in gap training (new application only)
+- Scan and upload a copy of the required offshore technical skills record, RTO assessment of gap training required and evidence of enrolment in the gap training

-- Have a credit card ready to pay for licence fee online or at Service Tasmania shop.
+- Have a credit card ready to pay for your licence fee online or at any Service Tasmania shop.
+For current fees, visit our Licence, registration and accreditation fees page.

 - Been dismissed by an employer for any type of unsafe or defective prescribed work?